 While I was reading the May edition of Dealer Magazine, I happened on an article written by Jim Boldebook.
 He was talking about the pitfalls of digital marketing, and it's something that I feel I should bring up here as well, given the number of times I have discussed targeted messaging and sending messages to specific customer types and groups.
+Automotive email marketing is no exception.
 It's important to consider your content carefully before you put it out there, now more than ever.
 A newspaper ad might have gone ignored by people who were offended by it.
 Who do they report it to?
 Often it's too much effort to follow all the proper channels and blame gets shifted from one company to the next.

 So, how can I protect my automotive customers and myself from an email marketing fiasco?

 When you use email marketing to promote your automotive business, be it a dealer or an automotive repair shop, your marketing is online in an instant.
 People can capture images and keep copies, and it can lead to bad press if your content is offensive, even accidentally.
 Of course, this means upholding a strict code of conduct in the workplace for employees and associates, and if you're really trying to stay out of the public eye in a bad light, keeping your political and moral judgments to yourself.
 But this also applies to your marketing messages.
 A short checklist should eliminate most problems you could have, but always be cautious anyway, especially with organizations like the FTC gearing up to make companies more accountable and transparent.
 If your automotive email marketing contains any of the following, you may want to reconsider the message that marketing is sending:

 - Are you making jokes at the expense of a group of people of any age, race, sexuality, ethnic background, religion or otherwise?

 - Are you belittling the problems faced by specific groups in society?